Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Diagnosis

 Due to the high degree of variability in symptoms among affected individuals, there are no formal diagnostic criteria for McKusick type metaphyseal chondrodysplasia.
-In most cases, a clinical diagnosis can be made by the second or third year of life.
+In most patients, a clinical diagnosis can be made by the second or third year of life.
 Newborn screening for severe combined immunodeficiency (SCID) can identify some individuals with McKusick type metaphyseal chondrodysplasia due to their low levels of immune cells (immunodeficiency).

-Diagnosing the disorder clinically requires a thorough physical exam, a detailed patient medical history, and a variety of advanced skeletal imaging techniques.
-A diagnosis of McKusick type metaphyseal chondrodysplasia should be suspected in individuals with unevenly short arms and legs (short-limbed dwarfism) and thinning of the shafts of the long bones (metaphyseal dysplasia).
+Diagnosing the disorder clinically requires a thorough physical exam, a detailed patient medical history and a variety of advanced skeletal imaging techniques.
+A diagnosis should be suspected in individuals with unevenly short arms and legs (short-limbed dwarfism) and thinning of the shafts of the long bones (metaphyseal dysplasia).
 Full skeletal X-rays with views of the spine can be done to look for the characteristic cupped appearance at the end portions of the long bones (metaphyses).

 Genetic Testing